noisiver/codebase/Bash/AzerothCore/README.md

 Example: ./azerothcore.sh [auth/world/all/start/stop/client] [setup/database/config/all]

 # First time
-Running the script for the first time will generate a default configuration file called ac.xml that you edit.
+Running the script for the first time will generate a default configuration file called azerthcore.xml that you edit.
 Make sure to edit it or the script will fail at some point.
+There's no need to modify the file if the options are changed via the menu.

 # Credit
 All respect goes to the amazing people developing the core for us to use.